nroduit/nroduit.github.io/content/_index.en.md

 {{< image-gallery gallery_dir="gallery2" >}}

 ### Contribute to this documentation
-Feel free to update this content, just click the **Edit this page** link displayed on top right of each page, and pullrequest it
+Feel free to update this content, just click the Edit button displayed on top right of each page, and pullrequest it.

 {{% notice info %}}
 Your modification will be deployed automatically when merged.